 In addition, internal sports leagues and drop-in sessions are offered through our Active Campus programme and an Elite Athlete Support Scheme, along with other sporting bursaries, completes our student offer.

 We now offer opportunities for outdoor exercise on our main campus including table tennis, teqball, an outdoor gym, container gym, sand volleyball court, a lined track route, basketball areas and walking and running routes.

-We hope you find something for you with our multivarious offers.
+We hope you find something via our various programmes and offers.

-For further information you can visit our website at liverpool.ac.uk/sports/, contact the Sports Development Office on T: +44 (0)151 794 4126 or E: sfc@liverpool.ac.uk
+For further information you can visit our website at liverpool.ac.uk/sports/, or contact the Sports Development Office on T: +44 (0)151 794 4126 or E: sfc@liverpool.ac.uk